albertony/wslkit/README.md

 tools providing customized, VPN/antivirus/firewall-friendly, network connectivity from a network device in the VM used to host WSL2 distros.

-The problem with the Hyper-V based networking that is default in WSL, is that it can easily be problematic with VPN, and will be entirely blocked by some antivirus/firewall software etc. Read more [here](https://github.com/moby/vpnkit#why-is-this-needed).
+The challenge with the Hyper-V based networking that is default in WSL, is that it can easily be problematic with VPN, and will be entirely blocked by some antivirus/firewall software etc. Read more [here](https://github.com/moby/vpnkit#why-is-this-needed).

-The mechanism used is to route network traffic from the distro, via a unix socket and a Windows named pipe, to a gateway process running on the host, into the host network device.
+The mechanism used is to route network traffic from the distro into a virtual network interface in the vm, which is connected to a unix socket.
+A process in the vm (`socat`) connects the unix socket via a process pipeline to a process on the host (`npiperelay`), and this host process connects via a Windows named pipe to a gateway process (`vpnkit`).
+This relays the ethernet packages into the actual host network device.

 Docker Desktop with WSL2 backend is using much of the same method, the core components used here, including the VPNKit executable, are actually taken from the Docker Desktop toolset.
 For background information, read the vpnkit documentation [Plumbing inside Docker for Windows](https://github.com/moby/vpnkit/blob/master/docs/ethernet.md#plumbing-inside-docker-for-windows).
-The main difference from Docker's approach, is that instead of using Hyper-V sockets between the host and VM, we use regular Windows named pipes, with help of the [socat](https://linux.die.net/man/1/socat) utility in the WSL VM and the [npiperelay](https://github.com/albertony/npiperelay) utility on the Windows host.
+The main difference from Docker's approach, is that instead of using Hyper-V sockets between the host and VM, we use more "native" approach with a process pipeline and a Windows named pipe, with help of additional components: The [socat](https://linux.die.net/man/1/socat) utility in the WSL VM, and the [npiperelay](https://github.com/albertony/npiperelay) utility on the Windows host.

 The administration and execution of VPNKit is handled by a shell script [wsl-vpnkit](wsl-vpnkit/wsl-vpnkit), which is forked from [github.com/sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit).